 About Me

-New Hampshire born-and-raised, I earned my BA in Anthropology and Sociology, with a Double Major in Theatre, from Ursinus College.
+I earned my BA in Anthropology and Sociology, with a Double Major in Theatre, from Ursinus College.
+I’m currently finishing up the last few requirements of my MFA Acting program at Edinburgh Napier University.

 A self-described Renaissance man, I’m more than just an actor.
 I am also a writer and published poet.
 I’m currently working on a dozen or so projects, including a stand-up routine, comedy sketches, plays, and scripts for film and TV.
 When I’m not creating or consuming art, I enjoy spending time with friends and family, hiking and camping, and exploring the world, both near and afar.
 My most recent solo trips include Morocco and Prague.